 Club Connect is a reading oasis for Title 1 schools.
 Through this program schools receive a packet that contains: $5,000 worth of scholastic books (reading levels K-3 grades), book cases, listening library, five colorful bean bag chairs, large reading themed carpet; stereo listening center with four headphones, and a grant for the principal to use at their discretion to promote reading by third grade.
 The cost per oasis is $10,000 and the UWGC raised funds for three elementary schools; Durant-Tuuri-Mott, Doyle Ryder and Dye.
 The funds will be raised via a crowd funding process led by Club Connect sponsor Brandon Carr.

 With Community Development Block Grant dollars, the UWGC provides grants to small neighborhood organizations providing recreational activities to underserved City of Flint children.

-•Boy Scouts of America – Water & Woods Service Council (Urban Scouting Initiative)
+- Boy Scouts - Water & Woods Field Service Council (Urban Scouting)

 - Boys and Girls Clubs of Greater Flint (Afterschool/mentoring program)

 - Flushing Community Schools (Raider Readiness Program)